How to join

 You can propose a keyword, or contact the Editorial Board for suggestions at: info at iowdictionary dot org.

-If you wish to join the project you can propose a keyword - or the Editorial Board will be happy to propose one.
+If you wish to join the project you can propose a keyword.
 All keywords can be approached from different analytical and/or cultural perspectives.

 In order to collaborate with IOW, it is necessary to share the project's intents and follow the outline of its structure as seen on the Menu Keywords: Rationale and Structure, and Covid-19.

 The project has a unity of contents, aims and modality.
 Its procedural method goes together with its content: it is a collaborative and collective project based on a firm critical, ethical, and political stance, aimed at favoring social engagement and social justice through participation and discussion.

 The dictionary is constructed as a site for developing and sharing critical intercultural awareness of how words contribute to the (re)production of Otherness.
 Each keyword you aim to propose will address two main questions:

 - how is this word used, mobilised, disseminated to (re)produce a form of Otherness?